adrianvalenz/mugenruby/src/_posts/2023-08-09-writing-a-ruby-function.md

 end
 ```

-Raising an error in a program has advantages in a program over just printing out that we needed to enter a
+Raising an error in a program has many advantages over just printing out a message.
-string or whatever message we want to communicate to the user.
 Some advantages to raising errors are:

 - **Halts the program:** Printing out a statement won't interrupt the flow of the app, so if something goes
 wrong, we want to know about it.